-CS 3280 System and Network Administration 2/2/3 Prerequisite: CS 1302 with a minimum grade of B
+CS 3280 System and Network Administration 2/2/3

 This course covers fundamental concepts of computer networks and their management.
 Topics include network security, routing, configuration and installations of network services, network monitoring and performance tuning, message encryption, task automation, process management, file systems, and kernel configuration.
 Students are expected to complete a project that covers the essentials of set-up, configuration, and administration of networked servers and clients.